 The guest house was the biggest improvement Bushnell made to the property.

 It has 800 square feet of living space that includes a sleeping area, full bath, and kitchen.

 Speaking of the built-in bookshelves, Taylor says, “You can imagine Candace has lots of books.”

 A reader named Stephen wrote me about the house and says it’s an area rich with celebrity history: “The home Arthur Miller purchased with Marilyn Monroe was right up the road.
 Some locals still remember when Marilyn Miller shopped at the Roxbury Market and drove home in her black ’56 Thunderbird convertible.”

 I watched “Sex and the City” back in the day (an online quiz told me I was a Charlotte, ha) and featured the sets when the movies came out (here and here.)
 I wrote about Samantha’s Malibu beach house when it was on the market, too.

-But a few years ago I read Candace Bushnell’s novel “Lipstick Jungle,” and now it’s my favorite of hers.
+But a few years ago I read Candace Bushnell’s novel “Lipstick Jungle,” (Amazon affiliate link) and now it’s my favorite of hers.
 I’m still sad they canceled the TV series starring Brooke Shields.
 It had some great sets, too.
 In fact, in one episode they spent a weekend in this house, which is one of my faves. 🙂

 *Posts may include Amazon affiliate links — thanks!